A prospect asked me to look at his blog and see if his post would make for a good press release.

 What was the difference?

-The first read was on a small iPhone.
-The second read was on a regular laptop with a 12-inch screen.
+The first read was on a small iPhone, while the second read was on a regular laptop with a 12-inch screen.

 Perceptions shape reality.